OWASP/wrongsecrets/README.md

 Can you solve all the 29 challenges?

-Want to play it?
-You can just visit [our Heroku demo environment](https://wrongsecrets.herokuapp.com/) to have fun with them!
+Try a few of them at [our Heroku demo environment](https://wrongsecrets.herokuapp.com/).

 Want to play the other challenges?
-Read the instructions below on how to setup the system to run them.
+Read the instructions below on how to set them up.

 ![screenshotOfChallenge1](/images/screenshot.png)